Infrastructure bill fails first vote; Senate to try again

 Schumer said senators are in the fourth week of negotiations after reaching agreement on a broad framework for infrastructure spending with the White House.
 He said Wednesday’s vote was no different from other times when the Senate sought to get the ball rolling on debate and “not a deadline to have every final detail worked out.”

-But McConnell, who encouraged Republicans to vote against it, called the vote a “stunt” that would fail, but he emphasized senators were “still negotiating in good faith across the aisle.”
+But Senate Republican Leader Mitch McConnell of Kentucky encouraged Republicans to vote against it, called the vote a “stunt” that would fail, but he emphasized senators were “still negotiating in good faith across the aisle.”

 “Around here, we typically write the bills before we vote on them,” he said.